Canada Boating Laws and Regulations

 Age and Operator Restrictions

-Only persons 16 years of age or older may operate a personal watercraft (PWC) without supervision.
+Only those 16 or older may operate a personal watercraft (PWC) without supervision.

 Proof of Competency

-• A Pleasure Craft Operator Card that you receive after passing a boating safety course approved by the Department of Transport or…
+• A Pleasure Craft Operator Card received after passing a Department of Transport-approved boater safety course or…

-• A completed safety checklist for a rented boat—good only while the boat is rented.
+• A completed safety checklist for a rented boat (valid only during rental).

 Enforcement

-Penalty: Not carrying your Pleasure Craft Operator Card (PCOC) when one is required can result in a fine.
+Penalty: Not carrying your PCOC when it’s required can result in a fine.

 Reciprocity